teibit/xarray-events/docs/source/tutorials/sports_data/index.rst

 Sports data
 ***********

 In this tutorial we'll be working with sports data.
+We'll cover the basics of the API and show how to use it with the proposed data.

 .. toctree::
     :titlesonly: